AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 1. Different MCU/CPUs speak different machine code
 2. Executable for one platform (CPU + OS) cannot run on another platform.

-These are the two primary reasons for having compilers, to translate source code into corresponding machine code.
 Wait!
-When we compile for a embedded system on PCs, how can the program run on the embedded MCU even if it is compiled on a PC?
+When we compile for a embedded system on our computers, how can the program run on the embedded MCU even if it is compiled on a PC?
 The answer is what we called **cross-compile**.

 Let's examine the difference between **compile** and **cross-compile**: